 What is affiliate marketing?

-In contrast to influencer marketing, companies and brands working with affiliates use commission incomes as compensation.
+In contrast to influencer marketing, companies and brands working with affiliates use referral commission incomes as compensation.

 Bloggers and social media personalities are popular choices as affiliates as they often have an established sense of trust with their audience and can integrate product recommendations easily into their content.